James V: Marriage to Mary of Guise

 Following Madeleine's death, James V's thoughts turned to a second French bride to further the interests of the Franco-Scottish alliance.
 David Beaton was sent to France to persuade Francis I to agree to James marrying his only surviving daughter, Margaret.
 Francis offered Mary of Guise as a bride instead.
 The daughter of Claude, Duke of Guise, Mary had recently been widowed by the death of her husband, Louis II d'Orléans, Duke of Longueville.
-David Beaton wrote to James V from Lyon in October 1537 that Mary was "stark (strong), well complexioned, and fit to travel", and that her father was "marvellous desirous of the expedition and hasty end of the matter," and had already consulted with his brother, the Duke of Lorraine, and Mary herself.
+David Beaton wrote to James V from Lyon in October 1537 that Mary was "stark (strong), well complexioned, and fit to travel", and that her father was "marvellous desirous of the expedition and hasty end of the matter," and had already consulted with his brother, Antoine, Duke of Lorraine, and Mary herself.
 The marriage contract was finalised in January 1538, with James V receiving a dowry of 150,000 livres.
-As was customary, if the king died first, Mary would retain for her lifetime her jointure houses of Falkland Palace, Stirling Castle, Dingwall Castle and Threave Castle, along with the rentals of the earldoms of Fife, Strathearn, Ross and Orkney, and the lordships of Galloway, Ardmannoch and the Isles.
+As was customary, if the King died first, Mary would retain for her lifetime her jointure houses of Falkland Palace, Stirling Castle, Dingwall Castle and Threave Castle, along with the rentals of the earldoms of Fife, Strathearn, Ross and Orkney, and the lordships of Galloway, Ardmannoch and the Isles.

 The proxy wedding of James V and Mary of Guise was held on 9 May 1538 at the Château de Châteaudun.
 Some 2,000 Scottish lords and barons came from Scotland aboard a fleet of ships under Lord Maxwell to attend, with Lord Maxwell standing as proxy for James V. Mary departed from Le Havre on 10 June 1538, and landed in Scotland 6 days later at Crail in Fife.
 She was formally received by the king at St Andrews a few days later amid pageants and plays performed in her honour, and James and Mary were married in person at St Andrews Cathedral on 18 June 1538.
 James's mother Margaret Tudor wrote to Henry VIII in July, "I trust she will prove a wise Princess.
 I have been much in her company, and she bears herself very honourably to me, with very good entertaining."
-James and Mary had two sons: James, Duke of Rothesay (born 22 May 1540 at St Andrews), and Robert, Duke of Albany (born and baptised on 12 April 1541); however, both died on 21 April 1541, when James was nearly one year old and Robert was nine days old.
+James and Mary had two sons: James, Duke of Rothesay (born 22 May 1540 at St Andrews), and Robert (or Arthur), Duke of Albany (born and baptised on 12 April 1541); however, both died on 21 April 1541, when James was nearly one year old and Robert (or Arthur) was nine days old.
 Mary's mother, Antoinette de Bourbon, wrote that the couple were still young and should hope for more children.
 The third and last child of the union was a daughter, Mary, who was born on 8 December 1542.